bveitch/AlgoExperiments/README.md

 1. n!= factorial(n)=n*factorial(n-1)

 This defines almost the most basic recursion.
 But is there a faster way?
-Legendre reliazed that n! can also be expressed,
+Legendre (see Burton, 'Elementary Number Theory' page 116) realized that n! can also be expressed,

 n!= Product_{p in primes} p^a_p